zepalmer/intensional-functions-plume/README.md

-# `intensional-functions-plume`
+# haskell-odefa

-This package contains an implementation of the Plume program analysis using intensional algebraic structures.
+Interpreter for the language odefa and the Plume Analysis, written in Haskell